AndyLy139/NYC-Collisions/README.md

 |     15 |             124731 |
 |     18 |             123845 |
 ---
+Top 5 vehicles with the most collisions in New York City
 | Vehicle Type                        |   Total Collisions |
 |:------------------------------------|-------------------:|
 | PASSENGER VEHICLE                   |             306097 |